Looking for Pasteurized Donor Human Milk for your baby?

 Why use pasteurized donor milk?

 Sometimes a small amount of supplementation may be required for healthy babies as mothers’ milk supply increases or as the mother and baby work to establish feeding.
-Using donor milk as a bridge until issues are resolved may be helpful until feeding is on track.
-Up to 40oz/10 bottles of PDHM can be purchased without a prescription.
-This amount, 5-10 bottles, is ideal when used as a bridge for short-term needs.
+Using pasteurized donor milk as a bridge for short-term needs until issues are resolved may be helpful while feeding becomes established.
 In line with our mission, pasteurized donor milk is available to the most medically vulnerable or fragile babies.
 How PDHM is dispensed are outlined below.
 The priorities are listed in order.

 Priorities for Pasteurized Donor Milk Recipients:

-- Infants receiving prescription formulas for specific health conditions.
-Prescriptions are required for more than 40oz/10 bottles per baby.
+2. Infants receiving prescription formulas for specific health conditions.

-- Infants with medical needs who need donor milk after discharge from the hospital.
-Prescriptions are required for more than 40oz/10 bottles per baby.
+3. Infants with medical needs who need donor milk after discharge from the hospital.

 In order to meet inpatient hospital needs, referrals to partner HMBANA milk banks may be made for outpatient requests.